nsinorov/SoftUniMainPath/Programming Fundamentals C#/Associative Arrays - Exercise/Orders/README.md

 If you receive a product, which already exists, increase its quantity by the input quantity and if its price is different, replace the price as well.

 You will receive products' names, prices and quantities on new lines.
 Until you receive the command "buy", keep adding items.
 When you do receive the command "buy", print the items with their names and the total price of all the products with that name.

+Input:

+	Until you receive "buy", the products will be coming in the format: "{name} {price} {quantity}".
+	The product data is always delimited by a single space.